danomarr/sunday-game-brunch/_posts/2016-08-08-sassyclot.md

 **Class:** Sorcerer
 **Race:** Tiefling
 **Background:** Sailor
-**Trinket:** A lock that opens when blood is dripped in its keyhole.
+**Trinket:** A lock that opens when blood is dripped in its keyhole

 Insert backstory or anything you might like